 There is an untranslated Greek word here meaning "if might" that indicates more of an expectation of something happening than "if" alone so "when" often works well in English.

-The negative, "not," used here is the Greek negative of a subjective opinion.
+The negative, "not," used here is the Greek negative of a subjective opinion, commands, and requests.
 The sense is that "you don't want" to do something, not that it isn't done.
 If it wasn't done, the objective negative of fact would be used.
 More about the Greek negative in this article.

 "Receive" is a Greek verb word, when applied to people as it does here, means "to welcome", "accept" or "to receive with hospitality".
 It is in a form of possibility ("might") where the subject doing this for or by themselves, "they might welcome you themselves".
 However, with the negative used, the sense is "they might not want to welcome you themselves".

-The "you" here is plural, indicating all Christ's listeners.
+The "you" here is plural, indicating many of Christ's listeners.

 There is no Greek word here meaning "when".
 It is added because the form of the verb "depart".